Archer River, Queensland: Geography

 is a turn-off towards the north onto the Telegraph Road towards Bamaga at the northern tip of Cape York Peninsula.
 At 13.1733°S 142.8435°E there is a turn-off towards the north-east on Portland Road to the Lockhart River community on the Coral Sea coast.

+The Oyala Thumotang National Park (formerly known as Mungkan Kandju National Park and Archer Bend National Park) is in the south-west of the locality.
+Apart from this protected area, the land use is predominantly grazing on native vegetation.

 History

 Kaanju (also known as Kaanju and Kandju) is a language of Cape York.
 The Kaanju language region includes the landscape within the local government boundaries of the Cook Shire Council.

-Linngithigh (also known as Winda Winda and Linginiti) an Australian Aboriginal language spoken by the Linngithigh people.
+Linngithigh (also known as Winda Winda and Linginiti) was an Australian Aboriginal language spoken by the Linngithigh people.
 The Linngithigh language region includes landscape within the local government boundaries of the Cook Shire Council: Western Cape York, Winda Winda Creek, Mission River, and Archer River.